genericaylo/submission/README.md

   (!NA) (!DONE)))
 ```

 In this case the supplier will digitally sign the document prior to sending it to the contractor.
 However, encryption software needs to be installed (e.g. [OpenPGP](https://www.openpgp.org/software/kleopatra/)) and the supplier needs to generate a public-private key pair and share the public one.
-It does not matter that the public key goes through a compromized medium (email).
+It does not matter that the public key goes through a compromised medium (email).

 ### Case 4 – Authenticate _and_ encrypt the invoice.